TrueList

 Small Business Lending Statistics

-The number of small businesses in the US that sought external funding in 2018 is relatively moderate and stands at 43%.
-Small businesses usually take loans so they can pay the operational costs until they reach a point where they can generate enough revenue to cover those expenses.
+The number of small businesses in the US that sought external funding is moderate.
+Statista’s data shows the majority of loan requests that were approved (65.9%) were institutional, while 56.5% were with alternative lenders.
+Experience shows that small businesses usually take loans so they can pay the operational costs until they reach a point where they can generate enough revenue to cover those expenses.

 Small business statistics about financing reveal that almost one-third of businesses were unable to receive the funding they needed to develop their business.
-One in four businesses says that because of the financial issues they couldn’t meet their business or finance goals.
+One in four businesses says that they couldn’t meet their business or finance goals because of financial issues.
 And many of these enterprises experienced the worst-case scenario by being forced to lay off employees.

 (Fundera)

-27. Online tenders have the highest loan approval rates at 82%.
+25. Online lenders have the highest loan approval rates at 82%.

-Online tenders are growing in popularity among business owners and the demand continues to grow.
-Small business lending statistics confirm approximately 32% of companies applied for an online loan in 2018, marking an 8% year-on-year rise.
+Online lenders are growing in popularity among business owners and the demand continues to grow.
+Small business lending statistics confirm approximately 32% of companies applied for an online loan in 2018, marking an 8% YoY rise.
 Even though online lenders have the lowest satisfaction levels, it appears many businesses still turn to them.
-The high approval rates could be the reason for this, as online tenders have an 82% approval rate compared to the 71% approval rate of small banks.
+The high approval rates could be the reason for this, as online lenders have an 82% approval rate compared to the 71% approval rate of small banks.

 (Fed Small Business)